Welcome to Eirene Cafe

 Last time I took a profile picture was in 2016.
 I need an update, I know.

-I’m Natasha Nedelkovska, Eirene Cafe’s host.
-I don’t have much to say about myself except that I’m an expat in my early forties, living in Milan with my family.
+I’m Natasha, Eirene Cafe’s host.
+I’m an expat in my early forties, living in Milan with my family.
 I’m still in the midst of my flourishing.
 But I think it’s more accurate if I call it emerging instead—it creates fewer expectations about the outcome.

 Eirene Cafe is part of the process of emerging.
 It’s an ever-evolving attempt to reach that sweet spot where things just feel right, elegantly balanced by both quantity and quality.